christinahyeung/christinahyeung.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Ph.D. student at the University of Washington, where I am co-advised by [Franziska Roesner](https://www.franziroesner.com/) and [Tadayoshi Kohno](https://homes.cs.washington.edu/~yoshi/).
 My research interests lie in web measurement, and making the internet a more transparent, safe place.
-My work broadly focuses on consumer protection, and understanding how we can improve people's security and privacy through building more secure systems, and developing stronger policies.
+My work broadly focuses on consumer protection, and improving people's security and privacy through building more secure systems, and developing stronger policies.

 [Curriculum Vitae](https://christinahyeung.github.io/files/Yeung_CV.pdf) (Updated March 2023)